AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-03-23-Making-of-Behind-the-Canvas.md

 </script>
 <p></p>

-Basically, the first step is to draw a shape that will constitute the clipping region, then invoke the clip() function, and finally draw whatever we want to have contained within the clipping region!
+Basically, using the clip() function consists of first drawing a shape that will constitute the clipping region, then calling the clip() function, and lastly drawing whatever we want to have contained within the clipping region.
+Note that the shape you're clipping out needs to have a stroke for this to work.
+If aesthetically you don't want it to have stroke you can still set strokeWeight(0) and the region won't have a stroke.
 Now we can chain these clip calls one after another to have several clip regions within each other, which is essentially how the circular openings in 'Behind the Canvas' were made.
 Here's an example of successive clip calls:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">